 This fun snack board is ready in just a few minutes.
 It's perfect for an after-school snack or to set out on Easter morning for brunch.
 What a fun way to celebrate spring!

-Kids of all ages will love this snacking platter - you can serve it before Easter dinner as a fun appetizer!
+Kids of all ages will love this snacking platter—it's a fun appetizer to serve before Easter dinner!

-These healthy snacks are served up in an egg carton with plastic, pastel Easter eggs for a cute and easy-to-eat snacking board.
-Think of it like a mini-charcuterie board for kiddos.
-It's so much fun!
+These cute Easter snack trays are served in an egg carton with plastic, pastel Easter eggs for a cute and easy-to-eat snacking board.
+Think of it like a mini-charcuterie board for kiddos—it's so much fun!

 This recipe makes 2 servings for older kids and 4 servings for little ones.

 You can choose 12 snacks you know your kids will love.
-I've created a snacking board with a variety of ideas, but you may want to switch out the kinds of fruit, nuts, or veggie options.
+I've created a snacking board with various ideas, but you may want to switch out the kinds of fruit, nuts, or veggie options.
 It's easy to customize for even the pickiest of eaters.

 If you're looking for some healthy Easter snacks, be sure to check out our whole list of healthy Easter treats as well!